mesosphere/dcos-commons/docs/automatic-repair.md

 ### Developer Steps

-To integrate the repair scheduler, you'll first need to implement 2 interfaces: `RepairOfferRequirementProvider` and `TaskFailureListener`.
+To integrate the repair scheduler, you'll first need to implement 2 interfaces: `RecoveryRequirementProvider` and `TaskFailureListener`.
 These are specific to your framework.

-Then, you should create an `AtomicReference<RepairStatus>` so that you can share it between your API code and the repair scheduler.
-At this point, you'll be able to create a `RepairScheduler`.
+At this point, you'll be able to create a `PlanManager` which implements a repair schedule.
 Some users may wish to build custom `LaunchConstrainer`s or `FailureMonitor`s if the included behaviors don't meet your needs.

 Most of the parameters to the `RepairScheduler` are self-explanatory.